-Zambia has one of the world’s fastest growing populations with almost 50% of Zambians under the age of 15.
-This statistic reinforces the importance of supporting training centres that provide skills training for young people enabling them to become economically self sufficient.
+Zambia has one of the world’s fastest-growing populations with almost 50% of Zambians under the age of 15.
+This statistic reinforces the importance of supporting training centres that provide skills training for young people enabling them to become economically self-sufficient.

 Our Partner Caritas

 Workaid’s partner in Zambia is Caritas (Lusaka).
-Caritas is the development arm of the Roman Catholic Church who coordinate the delivery of Workaid containers in Zambia on our behalf.
+Caritas is the development arm of the Roman Catholic Church who coordinates the delivery of Workaid containers in Zambia on our behalf.
 An important part of any country visit is to make sure that these partnerships are running smoothly.

 During their visit in 2015 Chairman, Rob Levine and Moyra Zaman had meetings with representatives of the Zambian Government to discuss how Workaid could work more closely with them in the future.
 Two key areas of support were established; firstly to harness the potential of Zambia’s youth (under 30), and secondly to introduce skills training for prisoners and ex-offenders with the objective of reducing re-offending.